 There’s a reason why brands like Nordstrom and IKEA are known for their liberal return policies.
 Generosity builds trust, and trust leads potential customers further down the path to conversion.

 One of the worst things you can do as an ecommerce business is restrict your return policy to save a buck.
 69 percent of consumers won’t even purchase from a brand if they don’t offer to pay for return shipping, and 33 percent will not complete a purchase if they’re unable to easily locate the company’s return or exchange policy on the site.

-Every ecommerce business has the choice to enact a generous return policy, and if you decide to go to the trouble to implement one for your customers, we guarantee you’ll start to see immediate results.
+Every ecommerce business has the choice to enact a generous return policy.
+If you choose to go to the trouble of implementing one for your customers, you’re likely to see positive results because of it.